DILL PICKLE PARTY MIX RECIPE

 What are the brown things in Chex Mix called?

-The brown things in the Chex Mix are rye chips.
 Many people know them from Gardettos snack mix, but the rye chips can now be purchased separately in boxes or bags in the snack aisle of grocery stores or online.
 If you can’t find rye chips, substitute bagel chips in your party mix recipes.

 How do you make Chex Mix not soggy?